CAC27/SC-Tools/README.md

 ### Credits
 * Big shoutout to [Nadermane](https://github.com/Nadermane) for making the base for this project.
 * Respect to those in [GTAGivers](https://discord.gg/gtagivers) for fighting the tyranny of Cuckstar one dollar at a time.
 This is for you to enjoy. :v:

-### Donate :moneybag:
-If you enjoyed my work, a donation of any amount to https://paypal.me/CAC27 would be highly appreciated. :ok_hand: